Falcion/Falcion/README.md

 Greetings, random visitor!

-Now, at this moment, you're observing my profile's README page and my commits activity on this beautiful website, so, go on, I want to introduce myself to you, in my personal format of socializing and presenting.
+Right now, you're observing my profile's README page and my commit activity on this beautiful website, so go ahead, I'd like to introduce myself in my personal format.

-I am a human, just like you and almost everyone else on this planet, love studying philosophy, reading, writing essays, topics and many-many other things from time to time, when there is no derealization: you can contact me with help of links below this README's text.
+I'm a human being, just like you and almost everyone else on this planet, who likes to study philosophy, read, write essays, topics and many, many other things from time to time, when there is no derealisation: you can contact me using the links below the text of this README.

-Lets start from the most important and still easiest, I am computer science student who loves spending time in network, learning something new and playing videogames as everyone else in this surrealistic world.
+Let us start with the most important and still simplest: I am a student of computer science, who loves to spend time on the net, to learn something new and to play video games like everyone else in this surrealistic world.

 <br/>